swamipasam/RobotFrameworkDesktopAppTestProj/README.md

 ## Pre conditions
 - Make sure we are running the script in windows 11 os and with os system lanague set to German.
 Windows system has by default mapaint.exe installed, in this project script are created with Paint 11.2311.29.0.
-This script can be further developed for handling multiple od and languages (this might dependent on AUT compatibility and its version as well).
+This script can be further developed for handling multiple os and languages (this might dependent on AUT compatibility and its version as well).
 But for now it is created only on this perticular pre-condition
 - Python 3.10.12 and above should be installed and 'pip' 23.2.1 and above should be installed
 - git bash/git is installed